ministryofjustice/hmpps-utility-container-images/README.md

 ## Trivy Scan

-We have a scheduled trivy scan [github action](/.github/workflows/trivy_scan_latest.yml) which runs every week day.
+We have a scheduled Trivy scan [GitHub Action](/.github/workflows/trivy_scan_latest.yml) which runs every week day.

 Vulnerability failures can often be resolved by pushing an empty commit which will bump/refresh the container builds.

+This also has the benefit of creating activity in the repository, as GitHub has the [policy of disabling scheduled workflows after 60 days of inactivity](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow).
+See [Slack thread](https://mojdt.slack.com/archives/C69NWE339/p1676032009950009) discussing this.